hse-aml/natural-language-processing/Docker-tutorial.md

 docker ps -a
 ```

-To connect to already running container with name `coursera-aml-nlp` run:
+To connect to a Bash shell in the already running container with name `coursera-aml-nlp` run:
 ```
 docker exec -it coursera-aml-nlp bash
 ```
+This will drop you into the standard Linux Bash shell that supports common commands like `ls`, `wget` or `python3`.

 To remove the container and all data associated with it:
 ```sh